luciancooper/cli-screencast/README.md

 <a name='options.fonts'></a>
 › &nbsp; **fonts** &nbsp;•&nbsp; `string[]`

 Array of font file paths or urls to resolve fonts from.
 These fonts will supplement any locally installed system fonts.
+Supported font types include ttf, otf, ttc, and woff2 formats.
 Default is `undefined`.

-**Note:** woff, woff2, and zip files are not supported.
+**Note:** woff files and zipped font folders are not supported.

 > ### *Capture Related Options*